stefanofornari/ecosmic/README.md

     - owner id 2
     - ...

-Note that, as a simple access-control mechanism, the API accepts requests only for norads that have a directory created under queue/in.
+Note that, as a simple access-control mechanism, the API accepts requests only for owners that have a directory created under queue/in.

 ### E2E example